 A pair of National Hockey League Entry Drafts were held on this date, with both teams from the Sunshine State getting a crack at the top pick.
-Also, the NHL newest rival made a huge splash on this date in 1972.
+Also, the NHL’s newest rival made a huge splash on this date in 1972.
 So let’s begin our daily trip back in time to relive all the best from June 27.

 Lightning Strike First

-The 27 teams of the NHL got together in Buffalo, NY, on June 27, 1998, for the annual Entry Draft.
-The Tampa Bay Lightning had the first overall pick of the draft and they used it to select Vincent Lecavalier out of the Quebec Major Junior Hockey League (QMJHL).
-He is the all-time franchise leader in games played with 1,037 and his second in goals (383), assists (491) and points (874).
-The also drafted Brad Richards in the third round (64th overall).
+The 27 teams of the NHL got together in Buffalo, NY, for the annual Entry Draft on June 27, 1998.
+The Tampa Bay Lightning had the first overall pick of the draft, and they used it to select Vincent Lecavalier out of the Quebec Major Junior Hockey League (QMJHL).
+He is the all-time franchise leader in games played with 1,037 and his second in goals (383), assists (491), and points (874).
+They also drafted Brad Richards in the third round (64th overall).
 Both players were key in the team’s 2004 Stanley Cup championship.